DipodDP/ubuntu_config/README.md

 **Silent Mode (unattended installation)**

-To run the script in a non-interactive "silent mode" that installs all tools with default settings, use the `--silent` or `all` parameter:
+To run the script in a non-interactive "silent mode" that installs essential development tools without prompts, use the `--silent` or `all` parameter:
 ```bash
 ./macos_config.sh --silent
 ```